-There are a variety of approaches for controlling wearable lower-limb assistive devices for ambulation but gait phase-based methods such as finite-state controllers have been most popular.
-Finite-state controllers decompose gait into a series of distinct phases and parameterize the control laws based on the current state (e.g. stance, swing).
-The number and type of states are arbitrary depending on the application and available sensors but finite-state controllers have been used successfully to control many devices for several activities [8].
-The first step, though, to appropriately selecting and executing a control law within a finite-state paradigm, though, is state estimation (i.e. identifying the current current phase of gait).
+Gait phase-based methods, such as finite-state controllers, are most popular among numerous approaches for controlling wearable lower-limb assistive devices for different activities [8].
+Finite-state controllers decompose gait into a series of distinct phases and parameterize the control laws based on the current state (e.g. stance, swing) and activity (e.g. standing, level walking).
+The first step to appropriately selecting and executing a control law within a finite-state paradigm, though, is state estimation (i.e. identifying the current gait phase).

 Although most unilateral devices only estimate the state of the assisted side, bilateral state estimation is important for restoring safe and natural interlimb coordination.
-For instance, robust identification of the double support phase could help ensure a device does not become compliant before weight transfer, which may lead to buckling and a potential fall.
-Accurate detection of the beginning and end of the double support phase phase couldfacilitate also make assistance such as powered plantarflexion more effective by coordinating the timing of power delivery.
+For instance, robust identification of the double support phase could help ensure a device does not become compliant before weight transfer, which could lead to buckling or a fall.
+Accurate detection of double support phase could also facilitate better synchronization of power delivery, making assistance such as powered plantarflexion more effective.
 Thus, incorporating bilateral state information into device function may also enable users to control their devices more intuitively and benefit more from the assistance they are capable of providing.